“Delightful reading from an author. He clearly understands the subject, the aim of the book, as well as the reader’s needs.”

 Stephen Davies, Associate Tutor in Law, University of Surrey

-Modern Land Law by Martin Dixon – Seventh edition offers a lively as well as a thought-provoking account of a subject that remains at the heart of our legal system.
-Dispelling any apprehension about the subject’s formidability from the outset, this compact textbook certainly provides an absorbing and exact analysis of all the key legal principles relating to land.
+Modern Land Law by Martin Dixon – Seventh edition offers a lively and thought-provoking account of a subject that remains at the heart of our legal system.
+It is dispelling any apprehension about the subject’s formidability from the outset.
+This compact textbook provides an absorbing and exact analysis of all the key legal principles relating to land.

 Moreover, written with students firmly in mind, the principal features of this textbook include:

 - a clear introduction to every chapter which frames each topic in its wider context;